szymanskirafal/Blogm/README.md

 /api/dj-rest-auth/password/reset/confirm/

-There's facebook login option
+**There's facebook login option**

 /api/dj-rest-auth/facebook/

-Blog functionalities are:
+**Blog functionalities are:**

-/api/articles/

-where user can see the list of all articels, a specific article or create new one
+/api/articles/ - where user can see the list of all articels, a specific article or create new one

-/api/entries/

-where user can see the list of all entries, a specific entry or create new one
+/api/entries/ - where user can see the list of all entries, a specific entry or create new one

-/api/comments/

-where user can see the list of all comments, a specific comment or create new one

-/api/comments/

-where user can see the list of all comments, a specific comment or create new one
+/api/comments/ - where user can see the list of all comments, a specific comment or create new one

-/api/comments/?asset_category=article&asset_pk=1

-where user can see the list of comments for given asset
+/api/comments/?asset_category=article&asset_pk=1 - where user can see the list of comments for given asset